 Members of the University community are always strongly encouraged to report domestic violence, dating violence, sexual assault, or stalking crimes they may know about.
+Identified CSAs and mandatory reporters have an obligation to report.
 However, it is important to note that survivors have a choice in whether or not to report.
 Survivors have the right to decline to report their incidents to law enforcement.
 When the survivor is ready the crime should be reported to the appropriate law enforcement jurisdiction.